Air Pollution Causes

 Sulfur dioxide (SO2) is a colorless gas with a pungent, suffocating odor.
 SO2 is corrosive to organic materials and it irritates the eyes, nose and lungs; therefore it is quite a dangerous air pollutant.
 (Ref.
 3)

-Also Check Out → How To Reduce Pollution
+Also Check Out → Causes of Pollution

 Sulfur is contained within all fossil fuels, and is released in the form of sulfur dioxide during fossil fuel combustion.
 Fossil fuel combustion accounts for almost all anthropogenic sulfur emissions.
 (Ref.
 4)